ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 * Fixed a bug on boolean keywords that made random strings return 'False', now they should return an error if they are not a proper boolean
   Example: `diff: yes-` was returning `False`.
+* A new fact, ``ansible_processor_nproc`` reflects the number of vcpus available to processes (falls back to the number of vcpus available to the scheduler).

 Command Line